 For the Village of Rushville which is treated surface water from Canandaigua Lake, treatment starts at the intake which is located on the east shore of the lake on County Road 11.
 The 12" intake line extends 150 feet into the lake down over a shale rock ledge to a depth of 50 feet.
 The water temperature averages 38F to 40 F. Turbidity at this location is minimized during storm water runoff.
-Chlorine is added at the intake to control Zebra mussels from plugging the intake and to disinfect the water.
-The water is then pumped five miles to the East to the Filtration Plant off of Town Line Road just outside the Village of Rushville.
+Chlorine is added at the intake to control Zebra mussels from plugging the intake.
+The water is then filtered at the Village's new treatment plant located on County Road 11.
 The treatment plant is a Diatomaceous Earth Filtration System.
 The filters are much like the Diatomaceous Earth filter on a swimming pool only much larger.
-The filters remove turbidity, microorganisms, protozoans, viruses, and bacteria that might be present in the raw surface water taken from the lake.
-The Chlorine added at the intake is the only chlorine added and is usually kept between 0.5 ppm and 1.0 ppm.
-That is equivalent to one penny in \$10,000.00.
-A sequestering agent is added at the intake plant to control hardness.
-Chlorine and Turbidity levels are monitored four times a day in the Village of Rushville Lab to insure the water you receive is top quality every day.
+The filters remove turbidity, micro-organisms, protozoans, viruses, and bacteria that might be present in the raw surface water taken from the lake.
+Chlorine is also added after the water has been filtered and is usually kept between 1.8 ppm and 2.0 ppm.
+Chlorine and Turbidity levels are monitored on continuous basis at the plant.
+This insures the water you receive is top quality every day.

 Middlesex Water District #1 purchases it's water from the Village of Rushville.
 In addition to the tests Rushville performs, the Middlesex Water District #1 also performs weekly tests for Chlorine in our own distribution system to ensure excellent water quality.